google/walt/hardware/README.md

 ### Notes ###

- * If using Teensy 3.1 instead of LC, it won’t be able to directly read the photodiode with 820k resistor.
-Something like a follower opamp will be necessary.
-The screen photodiodes are bundled as a couple to produce more current, a single photodiode with 1.5M resistor should provide the same result, but might be at the limit of what the teensy can measure, and again an opamp will be needed.
+ * If using Teensy 3.1 instead of LC, it won’t be able to directly read the screen photodiodes - a buffer opamp will be needed.
+The screen photodiodes are bundled as a couple to produce more current, a single photodiode with 1.5M resistor should provide the same result, but might be at the limit of what the teensy can measure (input impedance), and again, an opamp will be needed.
- * Photodiode cathode has a small protrusion on the leg (cathode marker).
+ * BPW34 photodiode has a small protrusion on the cathode pin (cathode marker).
    Anode has a white dot near it.
  * Note the different setup of the laser and screen photodiode.
 The laser one uses internal pullup resistor (about 20k), enabled by pinMode(PD_LASER_PIN,